marshmallow-code/marshmallow/CONTRIBUTING.rst

 - Send a PR for an open issue (especially one `labeled "help wanted" <https://github.com/marshmallow-code/marshmallow/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22>`_).
 The next section details how to contribute code.

-Contributing Code
+Contributing code
 -----------------

-Setting Up for Local Development
+Setting up for local development
 ++++++++++++++++++++++++++++++++

 1. Fork marshmallow_ on Github.